ipfs/devgrants/open-grants/ipfs-rust/phase-2/README.md

 UnixFSv1 support is necessary for many use cases.
 We will start with basic files (non-hamt directories), supporting single-block directories and multi-block files with up to [174 links](https://github.com/ipfs/specs/blob/master/UNIXFS.md#layout) per folder.
-That will allow us to land `/get/` as well as `/cat`.
+That will allow us to land `/get` as well as `/cat`.

-This will also be a time-boxed phase of two weeks.
-If time allows we will also add support for the `/ls` endpoint, and perhaps others as suggested by PL.
+This will be a time-boxed phase of two weeks.

 ### Success Metric
 Previously we used [HTTP endpoints](https://github.com/ipfs/devgrants/tree/master/open-grants/ipfs-rust#metric-number-of-http-endpoints-implemented) implemented as the key performance indicator.
 Given the lessons learned from Phase 1, we’d like to stick closely to this, but change the metric slightly to **passing conformance tests** for endpoints.